elastic/tedi/tedi/README.md

 #### Build context
 All the files that are provided to Docker when building an image.
-If you were to run `docker build /tmp/soup`, the the build context would consist of:
+If you were to run `docker build /tmp/soup`, then the build context would consist of:

 * The whole directory structure of `/tmp/soup`, excluding `.j2` files.
 * Rendered versions of all `.j2` files, with the extension removed.